cyberark/idsec-sdk-golang/README.md

 -------
 As one may have multiple environments to manage, this would also imply that multiple profiles are required, either for multiple users in the same environment or multiple tenants

-Therefore, the profiles command manages those profiles as a convenice set of methods
+Therefore, the profiles command manages those profiles as a convenient set of methods

 Using the profiles as simply running commands under:
 ```shell